-Skateboard Shoes also known as Skate shoes are more commonly used that what most of us think.
+Skate shoes are more commonly used than most of us think.
 You might have one stocked up at home without you knowing it.
-They may look cool and trendy but that are specially designed to assist skateboard riders.
+They may look cool and trendy but they are specially designed to assist skateboard riders.
 So if you are looking to buy a new pair, here’s a list of what we identify as the best.

 With the DC Men’s Court Graffik Skate Shoe, you will enjoy the cool casual ease.
 These skateboard shoes are featured in sturdy leather with strong stitching and hip graphics.
 It also has plenty of padding for the comfort and support you need you’re practicing the most difficult tricks.
 The vent holes are also added for breathability.
 These skateboard shoes are a great investment if you’re planning to use it for skateboard practice and competitions.
 It also gives a comfortable fit that you can wear these daily.